devjaskirat/AlgoInsight/README.md

 This project is open-source under the MIT License.

 ## 🧑‍💻 Author
-Made with ❤️ by Ujjwal Kumar
+Made with ❤️ Jaskirat Singh